JohnSnowLabs/spark-nlp/docs/en/install.md

 ## Setup AWS-CLI Credentials for licensed pretrained models

-In order to access private JohnSnowLabs models repository you need first to setup your AWS credentials.
+From version 2.2.1 in order to access private JohnSnowLabs models repository you need first to setup your AWS credentials.
 This access is done via Amazon aws command line interface (AWSCLI).

 Instructions about how to install awscli are available at: